The CDC has relaxed COVID guidelines. Will schools and day cares follow suit?

-Four years after the COVID-19 pandemic closed schools and upended child care, the CDC says parents can start treating the virus like other respiratory illnesses.
+BOSTON (AP) — Four years after the COVID-19 pandemic closed schools and upended child care, the CDC says parents can start treating the virus-like other respiratory illnesses.

 In case you’ve lost track: Before Friday, all Americans, including school children, were supposed to stay home for at least five days if they had COVID-19 and then mask for a set period of time, according to the Centers for Disease Control and Prevention.

 Still, the change may not affect how individual schools urge parents to react when their children fall sick.
-Schools and child care providers have a mixed record on following CDC recommendations and often look to local authorities for the ultimate word.
-And sometimes other goals, such as reducing absences, can influence a state or district's decisions.
+Schools and childcare providers have a mixed record of following CDC recommendations and often look to local authorities for the ultimate word.
+And sometimes other goals, such as reducing absences, can influence a state or district’s decisions.

-The result can be a confusing variation among states and districts, confounding parents whose lives have long been upended by the virus.
+The result can be a confusing array of policies among states and districts, not to mention workplaces — confounding parents whose lives have long been upended by the virus.

+“This is so confusing,” said Gloria Cunningham, a single mom in the Boston area.
+“I just don’t know what I should think of COVID now.
+Is it still a monster?”

+Cunningham, who manages a local store for a national restaurant chain, said her company requires her to take off 10 days if she gets COVID-19.
+The school system where her son is in second grade has still been sending home COVID test kits for kids to use before returning to school after long breaks.

 Some states moved to more lenient guidelines ahead of the CDC.
 California and Oregon recently rescinded COVID-19 isolation requirements, and many districts followed their advice.